 There are no facilities available for HGVs, caravans, coaches or motorhomes at this service area (though some do try to park on the road outside it anyway).

-Catering: Burger King, Costa Coffee Amenities: Travelodge, Full Hou$e Outdoor Space: Large grass area around building Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Costa Express, West Cornwall Pasty Co.
+Catering: Burger King, Costa Coffee Amenities: Travelodge, Changing Places, Full Hou$e Outdoor Space: Large grass area around building Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Costa Express, West Cornwall Pasty Co.

 First 2 hours free for all vehicles, after which cars must pay £6.
 Season ticket parking is available.
 There is no parking for HGVs, caravans, coaches or motorhomes.

 Prices are paid in the restaurant or using PayByPhone.
 The location code is 2468.